 Since I was about two years old, visiting Cold River Camp in the White Mountains in New Hampshire and Maine has been part of most of my summers.
 Over those decades, I’ve explored the mountains and valleys extensively.
 While I’m always eager to check out a new trail or summit, I want to share some favorite day hikes to which I keep returning.
 This post covers hikes in the Carter-Baldface Ranges and Evans Notch area.

 My family has spent a week hiking together every summer since I was a child, usually in the White Mountains.
 I love the White Mountains, but I’ve found it difficult to pull myself away from the local splendor of the Cascades since moving to Seattle.
-Last August, we compromised and spent a week day hiking the Cascades on the north side of Mount Baker.
+Last August, we compromised and spent a week in the Cascades on the north side of Mount Baker.
+We rented a house in Glacier, Washington, did day hikes within a short drive.

 I frequently come back from vacations wanting a few days to recharge.
 Despite finding our trips invigorating in many ways, the constant decisions (where to eat? what to do? when to do it?) and moving around can also leave me exhausted.